-The accompanying Consolidated Financial Statements have been prepared in accordance with U.S. generally accepted accounting principles ("U.S. GAAP") and include the accounts of the Company and its wholly-owned subsidiaries.
-All significant inter-company balances and transactions have been eliminated in consolidation.
+The accompanying Consolidated Financial Statements have been prepared in accordance with U.S. generally accepted accounting principles ("U.S. GAAP") and include the accounts of the Company and its wholly- and majority-owned subsidiaries.
+All intercompany balances and transactions have been eliminated in consolidation.